mratsim/weave/weave/channels/README.md

 unbuf/bounded/unbounded:
   - unbuf: unbuffered channel (also called rendezvous).
 Blocking.
+  - single: channel can only buffer a single element
   - bounded: channel has a max pre-allocated capacity.
 Usually array-based.
   - unbounded: channel has no max capacity.
 List-based.